-This Creamy Cajun Shrimp Pasta Recipe is going to be your new favorite weeknight night meal!
+This Cajun Shrimp Pasta is going to be your new favorite weeknight night meal!
 This easy 30 minute meal will win you over with perfect cajun seasoning and the best cream sauce.

 My very favorite types of meals to make for you are the ones that taste like you ordered them at a restaurant, but they come together in 30 minutes.
-Based of my Creamy Cajun Chicken Pasta, you will love this meal!
+This delicious recipe, based off of my Creamy Cajun Chicken Pasta, is one you are sure to love.

 My family absolutely loved this recipe.
 Even my finicky eaters.

-- Toss the shrimp with cajun seasoning and olive oil.
+- Prepare the shrimp.
+Toss the shrimp with cajun seasoning and olive oil.

 - Sauté the shrimp until cooked through.
-Remove them from the pan and then give it a quick rinse so the residual cajun seasoning doesn’t burn.
+This will take about three minutes on each side.
+Remove the shrimp from the skillet and then give it a quick rinse so the residual cajun seasoning doesn’t burn.

 Using Frozen Shrimp